Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 #### Fonts

-I used [Google Fonts](https://fonts.google.com/), the font I choose is Roboto Mono. as I wanted to give the game an old school and similar to the typewriter's style.
+I used [Google Fonts](https://fonts.google.com/), the font I chose is Roboto Mono.
+As I wanted to give the game an oldschool and similar to the typewriter's style.
 Roboto Mono is easy to read, but it looks a little bit special thanks to the serifed typeface.

 ### Wireframes

 During the planning process of this project, I created a couple of wireframes with [Balsamiq](https://balsamiq.com/), trying to imagine how the site will look on big or small devices.
-To be sure, that I can see how the canvas will have enough space on the screen, I also made wireframes for small devices in landscape mode.
+To be sure, that I can see whether the canvas will have enough space on the screenwill have enough space on the screen, I also made wireframes for small devices in landscape mode.
-It turned out, that the landscape layout is much better because of the size of the game, so I am going to share these mockups also.
+It turned out, that the landscape layout is much better because of the size of the game, so I am going to share these mockups too.

 - [Game Page, Victory Modal, and Feedback Form in desktop view](https://github.com/krisztinatxt/unreal-estate-second-milestone-project/tree/master/wireframes/desktop);